AdobeDocs/commerce-learn.en/help/merchant/introduction/1-1-menus.md

 activity: use
 ---

-# Unit 1.1: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - [!DNL Admin] menus

-The Commerce Admin is the password-protected back office where you can set up products and promotions, fulfill customer orders, and configure your Commerce store to suit your business needs.
+The [!DNL Commerce Admin] is the password-protected back office where you can set up products and promotions, fulfill customer orders, and configure your [!DNL Commerce] store to suit your business needs.

-In this unit:
+In this video:

 - Review of the Admin menus